-Payments made to vendors for services that will benefit periods beyond June 30, 2019, are recorded as prepaid items.
-The costs of governmental and proprietary fund type prepaid items are recorded as expenditures when consumed rather than when purchased.
+Payments made to vendors for services that will benefit periods beyond June 30, 2018, are recorded as prepaid items.

 L. Restricted Assets

 Revenue bond ordinances require the City to reserve certain cash and investments to provide for payment of bonds and interest, for protection of bondholders, and for extension and improvement of facilities.